History

 It finally had to vacate our Falconwood site, after 49 years tenure, in May 2021.

-The Society settled on removal to Hall Place – and is currently building typical railway facilities around a new permanent track – ticket office, water tower and a signal box.
+The Society settled on removal to Hall Place – and is currently building typical railway facilities around a new permanent track – with a ticket office, station and water tower.
 Future plans may include a tunnel and other attractions.
-Our new “club-room” in the Gardener’s Yard is open and in use, but still has a few “fixtures and fittings” to be completed.
+Our new “club-room”, in the Gardener’s Yard. is open and in use, but still has a few “fixtures and fittings” to be completed.
+It features an OO Gauge layout with DCC control and other “magic” effects.

 Members currently meet each week on Sunday, Tuesday and Thursday mornings from 09:30 to build some of facilities the Society had at Falconwood and to test models and locomotives.
 Formal and Informal Thursday “Club-evenings” – suspended in March 2020 due to COVID restrictions – are held from 19:30 in the new Society “Club-room”.